skills/copilot-codespaces-vscode/README.md

    git add skills.js
    ```

-2. Next from the VS code terminal stage and commit the changes to the repository:
+2. Next from the VS Code terminal stage and commit the changes to the repository:

    ```
    git commit -m "Copilot first commit"
    ```

-3. Finally from the VS code terminal push to code to the repository:
+3. Finally from the VS Code terminal push to code to the repository:

    ```
    git push